 One of our favorite places to visit animals is a unique wildlife park located in Northern Arizona.
 Bearizona features North American animals in more natural environments than a typical zoo visit.

 Are you looking for an up close experience with wild animals (that aren’t your kids) roaming past your vehicle?
-I am talking about black bears and arctic wolves walking down the road or past your window!
-If so, then Bearizona Wildlife Park is a must stop when visiting Arizona.
+I am talking about black bears and arctic wolves walking down the road, past your own vehicle If so, then Bearizona Wildlife Park is a must stop when visiting Arizona.

 Bearizona Wildlife Park

 Bearizona Wildlife Park features both a drive through area and walk through area that allow visitors to see a wide variety of animals in their 160-acre wildlife park.